richiethomas/richiethomas.github.io/start-here.md

 It's “David and Goliath” for Github.

-The goal is to help a newbie programmer (the David in this metaphor) beat Goliath (an unfamiliar, inscrutable codebase) one line of code at a time.
-In our case, “beat” means “grok”.
+The goal is to help a newbie programmer grok an unfamiliar, inscrutable codebase, one line of code at a time.

-I want to take a beginner programmer who knows nothing about codebase X or its tech stack, and teach her how to grok that codebase.
-By the end, she should know:
+# What is in-scope for this project?

+By the end of reading this material, she should know:

  - What codebase X’s purpose is.
  - How it differs from other tools with the same purpose.
  - What codebase X’s design philosophy is.
  - How its implementation helps it deliver on that philosophy.

-Within Y # of minutes, she should be able to answer the first 3 questions.
+Within Y minutes (# TBD), she should be able to answer the first 3 questions.

-Within Z # of hours / days, she should be able to answer the 4th question.
+Within Z hours / days (# TBD), she should be able to answer the 4th question.

 Just as important, she should have a framework for learning how to repeat this process on her own, with any library / framework / language she chooses.

+# What is *out-of-scope* for this project?

 The goal is explicitly NOT to be 100% accurate correct.
-"Made To Stick" talks about the inherent trade-off between accuracy and usefulness.
-We can tell a 6th grader that electrons orbit around an atom's nucleus, which is a useful metaphor but not 100% accurate.
-Or we can talk to that same 6th grader about "electron density" and "probability fields", which is much more accurate but completely useless when communicating with a child that young.
+Why?
+The book "Made To Stick" talks about the inherent trade-off between accuracy and usefulness, and uses the example of teaching a 6th-grader about an atom and its electons.
+We can tell a 6th grader that electrons orbit around an atom's nucleus like a planet orbits around the sun, which is a useful metaphor but not 100% accurate.
+Or we can talk to that same 6th grader about "electron density" and "probability clouds", which is much more accurate, but is likely to go completely over the child's head.

+Quoting the book, "An accurate but useless idea is still useless."
 My goal is to be *directionally accurate*.
-I want to present enough information to be useful, but not so much that the reader feels overwhelmed.
+I want to present just enough information to be useful, then a little more, then a little more.

-This is an experiment in new ways to help beginner programmers level up.

 # What methodology will you use?

 The plan is to document various popular open-source projects, one line of code at a time, until I’ve analyzed the whole codebase.
 I might also attempt to analyze the repo's commit history, for added context on why certain design decisions were made.

+This is an experiment in new ways to help beginner programmers level up.
+I'm trying to apply the principles of "sticky ideas" that I learned while reading "Made To Stick", by Chip and Dan Heath.
+Principles like:

+  - Keep the idea simple.
+Not simple as in "use small words", but simple as in "stick to the core idea, and keep it succinct."
+  - Present the core information in unexpected ways.
+If you're not surprised, you're not learning.
+Disrupting peoples' guessing machines means the information will be remembered longer.
+  - Make the information concrete.
+Don't just give people abstract definitions.
+Use tangible examples whenever possible.
+  - Build credibility.
+In this case, I mean the credibility of the idea I'm "selling", which is that a newbie can become a world-class engineer.
+If the newbie can see herself beginning to understand a real-world, widely-used codebase, she'll know this goal really is possible.
+  - Appeal to emotion and identity.
+"We are engineers with grit.
+If we don't understand something, we don't give up.
+We break it down into smaller, simpler pieces until we grok it.
+Then we run experiments to confirm our understanding.
+We take it easy on ourselves, and we get better one day at a time.
+If we need help, we ask for it."
+  - Use stories.
+Stories can be a form of simulated practice.
+Talk about real-world examples where we made mistakes, discovered our mistakes, and corrected our mistakes.
+Stories can also be a source of inspiration.
+Talk about world-class, famous engineers who were once just like us, but got better by stretching their knowledge bit by bit until they became who they are today.
+  - Use Robert Cialdini's teaching trick of starting the class with a relevant mystery, then using the rest of class to solve it.
+"Cialdini believes that a major benefit of teaching using mysteries is that 'the process of resolving mysteries is remarkably similar to the process of science.'
+So, by using mysteries, teachers don’t just heighten students’ interest in the day’s material; they train them to think like scientists."
+  - The answer to the question "What does RBENV do?" is the sum of the answers to the questions "What does file X / Y / Z / etc. in RBENV do?"
+So by examining what each file does in turn, we can gradually develop an understanding of what the program as a whole does.

+Heath, Chip; Heath, Dan.
+Made to Stick (p.
+82).
+Random House Publishing Group.
+Kindle Edition.

 # What specific skills are you trying to impart?